Breast Health Global Initiative 2013 Consensus Statement

 Situational Analysis of Cervical Cancer Prevention and Control in the Caribbean

 Damali Martin completed a detail assignment to the Pan American Health Organization in September 2013.
 During that time, she performed an analysis of infrastructure to support cervical cancer prevention and control in the non-Latin Caribbean Islands.
 The overall goal of the analysis was to understand current programs, capacities, resources, and needs for cervical cancer prevention and control in the non-Latin Caribbean.
 The specific aims of the report were to create an overview of the current policies, programs, and services in place for cervical cancer prevention and control; to synthesize individual country information that would enable better planning and use of resources for organized national cervical cancer programs; and to provide stakeholders with information on the state of cervical cancer programs in the non-Latin Caribbean region and needs for technical support.
-For more information and to link to the report, please visit here.
 You may also access the report here:

 Situational Analysis of Cervical Cancer Prevention and Control in the Caribbean